Love Comes Close

-Love Comes Close is the first album from the American Darkwave band Cold Cave, released in November 2009 on Matador Records.
+Love Comes Close is the debut album by Cold Cave, released in November 2009 on Matador Records.

 Release and reception

-Love Comes Close was released on November 3, 2009 by Matador Records, on 12" vinyl, CD, and Digital formats.
+Love Comes Close was released on November 3, 2009, by Matador Records, on 12" vinyl, CD, and Digital formats.
 On Metacritic it has a rating of 69 out of 100 based on reviews from 10 critics.

-Pitchfork's Zach Kelly gave Love Comes Close a positive review with a score of 7.6.
+Pitchforks Zach Kelly gave Love Comes Close a positive review with a score of 7.6.
 He describes singer Wesley Eisold's voice as a "devilish baritone channeling the vocal reticence of Ian Curtis one moment and the yearning of The National's Matt Berninger the next."

 In a mixed review from PopMatters, Matthew Collins said, "Love Comes Close shows some potential for artist growth with a little more seasoned songwriting."

 The track "Life Magazine" was used in a 2009 RadioShack commercial, and as a soundtrack in the Konami game Pro Evolution Soccer 2012.